For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The Diagnostic Assessment Service at Drexel’s PSC offers specialized assessments for children and adults with a variety of concerns including:

-NOTE: As of January 2024, we will not be accepting new cases for our assessment team waitlist.
-We will re-evaluate our availability to take on new cases in September 2024.
+PLEASE NOTE: As of September 2024, we will not be accepting new cases for our assessment team waitlist until further notice.

 What can I expect when I schedule a diagnostic assessment at Drexel’s PSC?